 Oven Baked Ribs are the perfect meal for rainy days when you just don’t have access to your grill.
 I like cooking ribs in the oven because it’s super easy and they turn out so moist.
-These dry-rubbed ribs are one of our favorite easy dinners for summer!
+These dry-rubbed ribs are one of our favorite easy dinners!

 Oven Baked Ribs on a wood platter